hasura/graphql-engine/rfcs/v3/authorization-rules.md

             literal: 5
       condition:
         # Information about whether the user has access to the basic tier is available in OPA
+        # This is meant to illustrate how external systems might be brought in and calling OPA
+        # is not actually being proposed in this RFC.
         equals:
           - opa:
             path: /v1/data/product_reommendations/basic_tier